786jabar/learning-journal/replit.md

 ## Overview

-A Progressive Web App (PWA) for tracking learning journeys through journal entries and project documentation.
-The application features offline-first architecture, enabling users to document their learning progress with markdown support, tag-based organization, and visual analytics.
-Built as a modern web application with glassmorphism design, the app works seamlessly both online and offline, syncing data when connectivity is restored.
+A modern, offline-first Progressive Web App (PWA) for tracking learning journeys through journal entries and projects.
+The application features a React-based frontend with TypeScript, an Express backend, and PostgreSQL database via Drizzle ORM.
+Built with a focus on offline capabilities using IndexedDB for local storage and automatic background synchronization when online.

-The application serves dual purposes: (1) a functional learning journal for students and self-learners, and (2) a demonstration platform for various web development concepts including DOM manipulation, browser APIs, backend integration with Python/Flask, and progressive web app capabilities.
+The app includes multiple lab demonstrations (Lab 3-6) showcasing various web development concepts including DOM manipulation, browser APIs, Python backend integration, and Flask REST APIs.

 ## User Preferences